kiwi-lemongrass/DSE3101-Enhancing-Urban-Transport/README.md

 Development of actionable recommendations for urban planning and development.

-6. Project Timeline
+## 6. Project Timeline
-Milestone 1 (Week 8-9): Data collection and preprocessing: Gather and clean data from LTA DataMall and other relevant sources.
+- Milestone 1 (Week 8-9): Data collection and preprocessing: Gather and clean data from LTA DataMall and other relevant sources.
 Logistics related to project planning.
 Complete the main part of backend analysis.
-Milestone 2 (Week 10-11): Analysis and visualization: Analyze public transport data and create interactive visualizations to identify commuter hubs and areas with high development potential.
+- Milestone 2 (Week 10-11): Analysis and visualization: Analyze public transport data and create interactive visualizations to identify commuter hubs and areas with high development potential.
 Finalize the videos and submit them on Canvas.
 Prepare for the in-class presentation.
 Complete the main part of frontend analysis.
-Milestone 3 (Week 12-13): In-class presentation.
+- Milestone 3 (Week 12-13): In-class presentation.
 Review and complete the final report.

-7. Task Allocation and Team Support
-Back end: Luo Xinming, Tiffany Irene Prasetio
-Data Importation, Cleaning and Preprocessing Construction of connectivity index
-Front end: Gao Yuchen, Bernice Ong
-Building shiny interface:
-Visualization of connectivity index across regions Visualization of congestion levels across time of the day, day of the week Visualization of specific bus/train route
-Development of recommendations
-Team members will support each other through regular meetings to discuss progress, share insights, provide feedback on each other's work, and complete the videos and report together.